basit43/cpu-scheduling-simulator/README.md

 # CPU Scheduling Simulator

-A modular CPU Scheduling Simulator written in Python to explore and understand core Operating System scheduling algorithms through time-based simulation, metric analysis, and experimental performance evaluation.
+A modular CPU Scheduling Simulator written in Python for exploring and experimentally evaluating classical Operating System scheduling algorithms.

-This project models how an operating system decides which process runs on the CPU and in what order.
-It provides:
+This project goes beyond simple implementation by providing:

 - Time-based Gantt chart simulation
 - Detailed performance metrics
+- Preemptive and non-preemptive scheduling
 - Random workload generation
-- Experimental comparison of algorithms
+- Controlled experimental evaluation
+- Statistical averaging across multiple trials
 - Visualization using matplotlib

+The simulator serves as a foundation for research-level exploration in scheduling theory and systems performance analysis.

 ---